tungsten-ai/docs/docs/index.md

 ✅ Successfully pushed to 'https://server.tungsten-ai.com'
 ```

-Then you can run predictions for the model in the Tungsten platform.
+Then you can run it in the Tungsten platform:

-Visit [https://tungsten-ai.com](https://tungsten-ai.com) in a browser:

 ![tungsten-dashboard](images/demo.gif "Tungsten Dashboard")

 ---

 ## Tungsten Platform
-The Tungsten platform is where you store, run, compare, and test Tungsten models.
+The Tungsten platform is where you store, run, test, and compare ML models.

 ### Key Features
 - [Hassle-free model deployment](#hassle-free-model-deployment)